 Here’s a brand so iconic that the word “Yakka” (which reportedly derives from the Aboriginal term for “work”) made its way into the Australian vocabulary.
 If you work a job that requires physical labour and safety gear, odds are you’re rocking Yakka work boots.
 The brand also makes shorts, jeans, and other workplace apparel.

 If you want to help a great cause and look good while doing it, start shopping with HoMie.
 To peer beyond the brand’s popular streetwear is to discover a full-blown social enterprise, which donates 100% of its profits to provide clothing and job opportunities for homeless people.
 This isn’t just street style, it’s style that helps people get off the streets.

 The name I.Am.Gia (inspired by 80s supermodel Gia Carangi) exudes absolute boldness and the label’s designs follow suit.
 Sleek and unique, these wardrobe essentials ooze with modernity.
 The brand has over 767k followers on Instagram, in part due to an extra push from models like Emily Ratajkowski and Bella Hadid.

-One of Australia’s biggest clothing brands, Industrie has modern masculinity down to a science.
+One of the biggest and most affordable Australian clothing brands, Industrie has modern masculinity down to a science.
 That is to say, the label delivers practical, affordable, functional, and versatile apparel.
 If you don’t want to overthink the whole clothes shopping process, then head to one of Industrie’s numerous retail stores and leave with an entire wardrobe.